Half Ironman Triathlon Training

 Dehydration is the most likely reason why an Ironman athlete will require medical attention during a race.
-Loss of fluid and electrolyte result in elevated core temperatures and reduced performance.
+Loss of fluid and electrolyte results in elevated core temperatures and reduced performance.
 The loss of fluid also upsets the electrolyte balance and in particular, a lower sodium level (hyponatraemia) which is characterised by muscular weakness, dizziness, headache, fall in blood pressure, rapid heartbeat and shock.
 Severe sodium loss can result in mental confusion, stupor and coma.
-Fluid and sodium consumption during a race are therefore very important.
+Fluid and sodium consumption during a race is therefore essential.

 Overview of the Training program

 The seasons training plan is based on six phases where each phase comprises the repeated four-week program.
 The workload in the first three weeks of the four-week program increase each week (easy, medium, hard) and the fourth week comprises active recovery and tests to monitor training progress.
 The four-week cycles aim to:

 Remember a training program is athlete specific, and the results of the tests in the fourth week can be used to adjust the training in the next four-week cycle to address any limitations.

 The content and quantity of training in each week and phase will depend on many factors.
 The Planning page provides an insight into the process of data gathering and preparing training programs.